tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 ![Screenshot](_images/HW-algorithmic-botany-1.jpg)

-12. If your code isn't co-operating, compare it to this version.
+12. If your code isn't co-operating, compare your `loop()` to this version.

 ![Screenshot](_images/HW-algorithmic-botany-2.jpg)